rubyonjets/jets/docs/_docs/routing/authorizers.md

 end
 ```

 When the `authorizer` property is used, the `authorization_type` is inferred from the authorizer property and automatically set for you.
 The `authorization_type` can be overridden by setting it explicitly.
 Refer to the [Authorization Types docs]({% link _docs/routing/authorizers/authorization-types.md %}) for more info.
-Jets handles setting `authorization_type` to `CUSTOM` AND `COGNITO_USER_POOLS` types automatically.
-So it is recommended to let Jets handle that for you.
+For `CUSTOM` AND `COGNITO_USER_POOLS` authorization types, it is recommended to let Jets handle it.
 For the `AWS_IAM` type you will need to handle it appropriately.

 ## Authorizer in Controllers